0x01mehedi/hospital-management-react/README.md

-# hospital-management-react
+# hospital-management-laravel
-This is my project hospital management in react
+This is my project hospital management in laravel